 The team at ProtonVPN launched with a free account to give new users a chance to test the service.
-Based on overwhelming demand they have instituted a waitlist for free access.
-You can either skip the wait and sign up for a paid plan or register for a spot on the waiting list.
-Given the limitations on the free account, we would recommend signing up for a month of Basic or Plus access to test the service.
+In the past they have instituted a waitlist for free access.
+We’re excited to share that you can now sign up for free access without any wait.
+Given the limitations on the free account, we would still recommend signing up for a month of Basic or Plus access to test the service.

 VPN Server Locations

-ProtonVPN hosts servers in 14 countries around the world.
-Free users only have access to 3 countries, while paid members can access 100+ servers in 14 countries.
+ProtonVPN hosts servers in over 30 countries around the world.
+Free users only have access to 3 countries, while paid members can access 395 servers in 32 countries.
 Plus and Visionary members have access to a wider range of “Plus Servers” which is recommended for better performance.
 Let’s take a look at the server locations with free and paid accounts.

 - Free accounts – Japan, Netherlands, United States

-- Basic, Plus, Visionary – Australia, Canada, France, Germany, Hong Kong, Iceland, Japan, Netherlands, Singapore, Spain, Sweden, Switzerland, United Kingdom, United States.
+- Basic, Plus, Visionary – Austria, Australia, Belgium, Brazil, Canada, Czechia, Denmark, Finland, France, Germany, Hong Kong, Iceland, India, Ireland, Israel, Italy, Japan, Korea, Luxembourg, Netherlands, New Zealand, Norway, Poland, Portugal, Russia, Singapore, South Africa, Spain, Sweden, Switzerland, United Kingdom, United States.